ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 **Cons:**

 -   Increased memory usage and data update time from clients pre-populating data with field for each formatted column
--   Added complexity of writing procedural code even for simple formatting use cases
+-   Added complexity of writing procedural code even for simple numeric formatting use cases
--   Potential cross-app inconsistency if formatting code isn't shared
+-   Potential cross-app inconsistency if numeric formatting code isn't shared (versus Alternative 3)
+-   Difficult to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)

 **Implementation Cost:**

--   Exposing `operational-data-field-name` to be set by client code rather than column definition
+-   Exposing `operand-data-record-name` to be set by client code rather than column definition
+-   Exposing an API for clients to indicate their data should be styled as numeric data (right aligned)

 #### Alternative 2: Client specifies formatting function